SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Differentiable SDF Rendering

 To take into account the dependence of the pixel value on the ray-surface intersection point, we express the intersection point as a function of the eight local SDF samples.
-More specifically, let us denote the local SDF values by $d_0,\dots,d_7$.
-To express the intersection point as a function of $d_0,\dots,d_7$, we use the same approximation as in the ray casting stage.
-In addition, denote the current position on the ray (obtained from the ray casting stage) $s$, and the unit ray direction $v$.
-Then, the approximate intersection is $p(d_0,\dots,d_7) = s+\mathrm{trilinear}(d_0,\dots,d_7;s)v$, where $\mathrm{trilinear}(d_0,\dots,d_7;s)$ is the trilinear interpolation of the SDF at location $s$ and considered as a function of $d_0,\dots,d_7$.
+Let us denote the local SDF values by $d_0,\dots,d_7$, the current position on the ray (obtained from the ray casting stage) by $s \in \mathbb{R}^3$, and the unit ray direction by $v \in \mathbb{R}^3$.
+To express the intersection point as a function of $d_0,\dots,d_7$, we use the same approximation as in the ray casting stage, that is, the approximate intersection is $p(d_0,\dots,d_7) = s+\mathrm{trilinear}(d_0,\dots,d_7;s)v$, where $\mathrm{trilinear}(d_0,\dots,d_7;s)$ is the trilinear interpolation of the SDF at location $s$ and considered as a function of $d_0,\dots,d_7$.
 This approximation is conservative in the sense that it is accurate only if the SDF represents a plane that is perpendicular to the ray direction $v$.
 Otherwise, $p(d_0,\dots,d_7)$ is guaranteed not to cross the true intersection along the ray.

 As an alternative to our conservative approximation, one could express the intersection point exactly as the solution of the intersection of the ray $s+tv$ and the local trilinear interpolation of the SDF.
-That is, we could express the solution of $\mathrm{trilinear}(d_0,\dots,d_7;s+tv)=0$ with respect to $t$ as a function of $d_0,\dots d_7$.
+That is, we could express the solution of $\mathrm{trilinear}(d_0,\dots,d_7;s+tv)=0$ with respect to $t \in \mathbb{R}$ as a function of $d_0,\dots d_7$.
 However, this involves finding roots of a cubic polynomial, and we found that our much simpler approach works more robustly in practice.

 To evaluate a shading model, we need the surface normal at the intersection point $p(d_0,\dots,d_7)$.
 Considering that the surface normal corresponds to the gradient of the SDF, we first compute gradients at the grid vertices using central finite differencing, and then trilinearly interpolate them at the intersection point $p(d_0,\dots,d_7; s)$.
 In summary, this leads to an expression of the normal at the intersection point as a function of SDF coefficients within an $4\times 4\times 4$ neighborhood around the intersection (because of central finite differencing).
+Surface normals are normalized after trilinear interpolation.
 Finally, in our current implementation we evaluate a simple diffuse shading model.

-\subsection{Implementation}
+\paragraph{Implementation.}